 Paul Casey is an English professional golfer born in the town of Cheltenham in 1977.
 He played golf and tennis from an early age and attempted at the age of 10 to get a tennis scholarship at Foxhills Golf Club, his local country club.
-He was unsuccessful but would earn a golf scholarship to Foxhills a year later, putting him on course for his future career.
-He would go on to play college golf at Arizona State University and win three straight Pac-12 Championships.
+He was unsuccessful in his pursuit of tennis but would earn a golf scholarship to Foxhills a year later, putting him on course for his future career.
+After high school, Casey traveled to America to play college golf at Arizona State University and win three straight Pac-12 Championships.
 His other amateur wins included the 1999 and 2000 English Amateur.
 His play earned him a spot on the 1999 Walker Cup team, where he would be on the winning Great Britain and Ireland side after winning four matches with no defeats.
 Casey would make the decision in 2000 to turn professional, first playing events on the European Tour.

 What clubs does he use?